 I watched When They See Us and my God… I cried every episode.
 Like Viola Davis ugly cry, snotty-nose and all.
 The stories coming full circle that I previously researched.
 I felt this was the most accurate account of what occurred due to the five men’s perspectives being told.
 The symbolism, the precision for a piece that was created in 66 days… Speechless.
 Never am I ever disappointed by Ava’s works.
 It it something that needed to be created, especially in today’s climate where African American men and women are being accused and killed without reason and justice never on their side.
 It brings attention to what is still going on today and shows how broken our criminal justice system is.

 It’s still hard to even put into words besides it being a must see.
 I am going to watch the 4-part series again in hopes to get more information and perspective from it and less tears.
 I cried during the credits.
 As soon as I heard the beat for the final song, I froze.
 Nipsey’s Picture Me Rollin closed out the 4 episode series over a picture montage.
 Two months since his death and I hadn’t fully listened to anything by him.
 I cried more to the point of a migraine.
 I sat still and once the song ended, relief washed over me.
 This was definitely a hard watch, but this is our reality.
 This is happening today.
 I realized that I’d been holding on to pain from these events and more that happen in communities of color.
-Knowing that these men are living full lives and even working to give back gave me peace.
+Knowing that these men, the Exonerated Five, are living full lives and even working to give back gave me peace.

 Thank you Ava.